MBFiltering/MB-Docs/iOS/installation.md

 ## Step-by-step installation

-> [!Note]
-> This does not include payment, and the filter should be turned on after installation and setup is
-> completed.
 - On the device, disable Find My, this requires the user's iCloud account credentials
 - On [the portal](https://portal.mbsmartservices.net) select _Open Account_ or follow
 [this link](https://portal.mbsmartservices.net/mbsmart/Admin.html?data=main&content=ioscreate) to